Influence of Photon Inverse Emission on Forward-Backward Asymmetry in Dilepton Production at the LHC: Partonic and Hadronic Cross Sections

-here the coefficients $x_1$ and $x_2$ are the fractions of momenta of parton (photon or quark) in parent hadron.
-Then the connections of parton and hadron invariants in ultrarelativistic approximation has a form:
+where the coefficients $x_1$ and $x_2$ represent the momentum fractions carried by the parton (photon or quark) with respect to its parent hadron.
+Then, in the ultrarelativistic approximation, the relations between the parton and hadron invariants take the following form:

-Now we are ready to work with real experimental variables: invariant dilepton mass $M$ (\ref{M}) and dilepton rapidity $y$
+We are now prepared to proceed with the analysis using the experimentally accessible variables: the invariant dilepton mass $M$ [see equation~(\ref{M})] and the dilepton rapidity $y$: